 Spit and pour wine before a journey

 To bring good luck, sailors often spit into the ocean before setting sail.
-For a long journey, pouring wine on the deck and on water would bring good fortune.
+For a long journey, pouring wine on the deck and water would bring good fortune.

 Step aboard with your right foot